WormBase/wb-search/README.md

 It creates an index named wsXXX_v0 with an alias wsXXX.

 #### Or, to create an index from existing database (or to re-index)
-such as when the Elasticsearch mapping is changed
+such as when the Elasticsearch mapping has changed.
 ```
 lein trampoline run -m wb-es.bulk.reindex [SOURCE_INDEX_NAME] [TARGET_INDEX_NAME] --steal-alias
 ```